Pringles Not A Potato Chip?

 Yes, we all know that different flavours of chips taste good, whether they are flavoured with sour cream, barbecue or dill pickle.
 Once we start the snack, we keep on munching.
 But do you know that Pringles is one of the top hazardous snack food you eat?

 One of the chemicals found in Pringles is Acrylamide, which is neurotoxic chemical causing cancer.
 When food rich in carbohydrate are cooked at high temperature, Acrylamide is created.
 And there is no surprise that it can be commonly found in chips.

 The federal limit is in 8 ounces of drinking water, 0.12 micrograms of acrylamide are found.
 The 2005 report “How Potato Chips Stack Up: Levels of Cancer-Causing Acrylamide in Popular Brands of Potato Chips” found that all potato chip products tested exceeded that legal limit of acrylamide by a minimum of 39 times and as much as 910 times!

 Neurological damage in humans and several types of cancer in animal studies has been observed due to a high level of acrylamide.
 Pringles not only have acrylamide but also has heat induced toxins.

-When food are cooked higher than 120-degree temperature, heat induced toxins are generated.
+When food is cooked higher than 120-degree temperature, heat-induced toxins are generated.
 At least 52 of these compounds are potential carcinogens!

 Are Baked Chips Good For You?